30/10/2022

 The box cover of one of the volumes of “Sensi Sosho”.

 After the surrender of Japan in World War II, the US intelligence personnel found themselves in a very comfortable position.
-The American occupation administration simply ordered - and the Japanese authorities quickly organized the writing of the history of the Second World War in order to make it easier for American researchers to work on American history of the past war.
+The US occupation administration simply gave an order - and the Japanese authorities quickly organized the writing of the history of the Second World War in the Pacific from the Japanese point of view in order to make it easier for American researchers to work on American history of the Pacific War.

 Unfortunately, from the triad “fast, cheap, high quality – chose two of three” the Americans decided to dispense with “high quality”.
-As a result, the first Japanese history of WWII, better known by its American name, “Japanese Monographs”, was largely a victim of haste.
+As a result, the first Japanese history of WWII, better known by its name in English as “Japanese Monographs”, was largely a victim of haste.

-First, the monographs are very uneven in quality: from the general history of military transport throughout the war to the description of the capture of a small island.
+First, the monographs differed in quality: from the general history of military transport throughout the war to the description of the capture of a small island.
 The monographs themselves were small at first, apparently due to the tight deadlines for writing.
 Where it turned out to be necessary to describe a serious issue, the authors worked in the style of “novel in the newspaper” - they divided the topic into chapters and proceeded them in turn one by one.
-At the same time, there was simply no unified editing of proofreading.
+There was no unified editing of proofreading.
 Over time, the haste has subsided, and later Monographs were begun to resemble monographs in size and detailed description of the topic.

 The English language of monographs, by the way, is a problem in itself.
 Of course, even a bad translation is better than no translation - which explains the popularity of monographs among non-Japanese researchers to this day.
 But this does not change the fact that the Monographs were translated by a variety of translators, who did not worry about the consistence of the translation of terminology, place names, etc. Moreover, there are specific errors in the translations, especially in the names of ships and the names of people, which are not so easy to translate from Japanese.

-As a result, Americans in the mid-1950s were forced to take on editing and proofreading the translations of some of monographs.
+As a result, in the mid-1950s US personnel was tasked with editing and proofreading the translations of some of monographs.
 But interest in them faded, so only part of the monographs was edited.

 Brief history of creation, list and description of monographs (sometimes very critical):